vanbierhoff/v-creator/README.md

 project have:
-- base implementation Router for lazy load first module
+- basic implementation of a Router for lazy loading of the first module

-- @HostBinding decorator for components
+- @HostBinding decorator for components - bind values and class on "host" of component